-The audit quality control assessment provides a practical implication such that this is to enhance audit quality among small and medium audit firms.
+The audit quality control assessment provides a practical implication such that this is to enhance the governance of audit quality control among audit firms.
 A well-recognized audit quality of the organization would make customers' choices easier and lowers their expectation of risk.
 It also builds loyalty, leads to repeat business, and encourages current clients to refer the organization to others (Brinkley, 2006).